Gromov hyperbolicity of strongly pseudoconvex almost complex manifolds: Proof of Theorem

 We define the {\it height} of $p$ by $h(p):=\sqrt{\delta(p)}$.
 Then we define a metric $g~:D\times D \rightarrow [0,+\infty)$ by:

 for $p,q \in D$ (see \cite{ba-bo}).
 It is important to notice that different choices of a Riemannian metric and of a projection $\pi$ give a different metric that coincides with $g$ up to an additive bounded term.
-This is not a matter of fact since we deal with rough and quasi-isometries.
+This is not a matter of fact since we deal with roughly and quasi-isometric spaces.